siemens/ix/packages/documentation/docs/controls/buttons/_button_styleguide.md

 - Do use a default margin between adjacent buttons of at least `0.5rem`
 - Do adjust default and outline button width to label length or container width
 - Don't extend your ghost button width beyond the label's available width
-- Don't only rely on standard buttons when many actions/functions are necessary (consider dropdowns, split buttons or moving some functionality to a drawer or a dialog)
+- Don't only rely on standard buttons when many actions/functions are necessary, consider dropdown, split or menu buttons or moving some functionality to a panel or a dialog
 - Don't use buttons for navigation

 ## Related patterns: